brontozaur/books-extjs-spring-boot/README.md

 * Selenium tests
 * Create a new tab containing a tree (files, directory listing?) to play around with more complicated tree structures
 * To convert image upload API into a document upload API, with items displayed on a new tab, based on their type.
 Server file explorer!
+* To create some settings for the app

 <i>More future plans :-) </i>